AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     git clone https://github.com/advancedPhotonSource/cohere --recurse-submodules

 | After the package is installed checkout the Dev environment and create your branch.
-Then install the cohere into the environment:
+Then install the cohere_core into the environment:

   ::